telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 ### Using SSO Login

-[Fiddler Everywhere Enterprise](https://www.telerik.com/purchase/fiddler) supports SSO login.
+The [Fiddler Everywhere Enterprise subscription plan](https://www.telerik.com/purchase/fiddler) supports SSO login.
 Get in touch with our [support]({%slug support%}) for detailed instructions on configuring your company-specific SSO.

 ## Updating Fiddler Everywhere